seanox/xml-micro-exchange-js/manual/api-options.md

 ### HTTP/1.0 400 Bad Request
 - Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
-- XPath is missing or malformed
-- XPath is used from PATH_INFO, not the request URI

 ### HTTP/1.0 500 Internal Server Error
 - An unexpected error has occurred.